 It would be great if you could interact in the Facebook group throughout the week to help attendees stay excited and engaged.

 I know you're all busy people and won't be able to attend many of the events of other speakers, but it would be great if you could drop in on some of them!
-We’ll be able to get some good discussions going about the topics being presented, or you may pick up some very interesting tips on Day 1 (self-care - focusing on voice this year).
+We’ll be able to get some good discussions going about the topics being presented, or you may pick up some very interesting tips on Day 1 (self-care - focusing on voice and hearing this year).

 Summits are great for visibility and making new connections, but a little extra income never hurts either.